 link to the first half: www.cxgoalkeeper.com/michaelbartlett

 The Dark Side of Customer Experience with Michael Bartlett – Second Half – Customer Experience Goals with the CX Goalkeeper

 The CX Goalkeeper had a smart discussion with Michael Bartlett.

 Michael is the creator of the CCXP exam simulator and the director of Experience Innovation at JMARK.
 He is a serial founder and philanthropreneur dedicated to helping animal rescues.

-Michael is going to publish his book on February 22nd 2022:
+Michael published his book on February 22nd 2022:

 The Dark Side of Customer Experience

 We discussed about:

 - cataloging priyome (“well established principles and patterns”)